charlestonsoftware/moneypress-cafepress/readme.txt

 * Earn revenue on ANY Cafepress store via the affiliate program.
 * Improved data retrieval for faster response and fewer "no products found" messages.
-* Elminated basic error messages for users,errors only appear for admins.
+* Eliminated basic error messages for users,errors only appear for admins.
 * Improved error reporting.

 = v1.2.2 (May 7th, 2010) =